From Bangkit to Developing Own Startup “KerjaGo”

 During Bangkit, Kae and his team obtained the chance to run the Company-Based Capstone Project from Traveloka after submitting a proposal.
 Among 19 teams selected, they got an award for “the best” project and ranked number one.

 Moreover, the team members are Bagja 9102 Kurniawan (Universitas Telkom), Michael Georgisva (Universitas Presiden), Jessica Jesslyn Cerelia (Universitas Padjadjaran), Kiki Abdullah (Binus Online Learning), Farel Arden (Universitas Presiden), Freddy Andreas Chandra (Universitas Nusa Mandiri), Jaka Asa Baldan Ahmad (Universitas Negeri Malang), Christopher Alvin Buana (Universitas Presiden), and Zendy Bramantya Alfareza (Universitas Telkom).
-They grabbed the third place by managing HotelBli, an application that gives the hospitality industry recommendations to the user.
+They grabbed third place by managing HotelBli, an application that gives the hospitality industry recommendations to the user.

 After gaining knowledge from Bangkit, one of his visions is to plan and manage projects more effectively.